 The Metagenomics Laboratory enables the identification of the microbial composition of environmental samples of agronomic importance (e.g. from cultured soil) through nucleic acid isolation and sequencing approaches.

 The Metabolomics laboratory is equipped with latest technology Gas Chromatography and Mass Spectrometry devices (GC-MS) for the non-targeted determination of metabolites from plants and food products.
-In addition, the high-performance liquid chromatography (HPLC) system enables the purification of valuable metabolites with agronomic or nutritional properties.
+In addition, the high-performance liquid chromatography (HPLC) system enables the determination of valuable metabolites with agronomic or nutritional properties.

 The Bioinformatics facility is equipped with a high-power computer array, where open-source software relevant to the needs of research projects is constantly added.
 In addition, a fully-equipped computer lab is available for the educational needs of the graduate program.
 Students become familiar with bioinformatics using, among others, the CLC Genomics Workbench program for the analysis and processing of -omic sequencing data.